 In Michigan, car owners must purchase no-fault auto insurance to drive legally in the state.
-Under the no-fault system, individuals involved in a motor vehicle accident seek monetary recovery from their own insurance company, regardless of which driver may have caused the collision.
+Under the no-fault system, individuals involved in a motor vehicle accidents seek monetary recovery from their own insurance company, regardless of which driver may have caused the collision.

 In the past, Michigan drivers needed to purchase a policy with unlimited Personal Injury Protection.
 However, a new state law that went into effect on July 1, 2020, allows individuals buying or renewing a policy to choose a lower limit on PIP coverage.